aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/formulas/_index.md

             // Create empty workbook
             const workbook = new Workbook();

-            // Register macro enabled add-in along with the function name const id = workbook.worksheets.registerAddInFunction(addinData, "TEST_UDF", false);
+            // Register macro‑enabled add‑in along with the function name
+            const id = workbook.worksheets.registerAddInFunction(addinData, "TEST_UDF", false);

             // Register more functions in the file (if any)